GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/working-with-noise/index.md

 ## Before you begin

-Before proceeding, for an in-depth understanding of what noise is, and its impact, refer to [Understanding noise](/docs/privacy-sandbox/attribution-reporting/understanding-noise/).
+Before proceeding, for an in-depth understanding of what noise is, and its impact, refer to [Understanding noise in summary reports](/docs/privacy-sandbox/attribution-reporting/understanding-noise/).

 ## Your controls on noise